Rufus For Real

 Serving: 1serving | Calories: 550kcal | Carbohydrates: 33g | Protein: 16g | Fat: 40g | Saturated Fat: 20g | Polyunsaturated Fat: 3g | Monounsaturated Fat: 12g | Trans Fat: 0.2g | Cholesterol: 100mg | Sodium: 882mg | Potassium: 851mg | Fiber: 2g | Sugar: 4g | Vitamin A: 876IU | Vitamin C: 10mg | Calcium: 229mg | Iron: 2mg

-• This soup will stay good in the fridge for up to 3 days in an airtight container.
+• Refrigerator: Store leftover soup in an airtight container in the fridge for up to 3 days.

-• Freeze this soup in airtight containers for up to 3 months.
-Thaw out slowly in the fridge before reheating.
+• Freezer: Freeze in airtight containers for up to 3 months.
+Thaw overnight in the refrigerator before reheating.

-• To reheat, cover with a damp paper towel and heat in the microwave in increments, stirring often and until the soup is warmed through.
+• Microwave: Cover with a damp paper towel and heat in short increments, stirring often, until warmed through.

-• For stovetop reheating, add leftovers to a saucepan and heat on medium-low heat until warm.
-Add a splash of broth or milk if it has become too thick.
+• Stovetop: Reheat gently in a saucepan over medium-low heat.
+Add a splash of broth or milk if the soup has thickened.

 Frequently Asked Questions